 It really doesn’t matter your role in a startup, even if in a more established startup with multiple successful Capital raises behind it and formal roles and responsibilities with some form of hierarchical structure.
 You can still lead.
 This is true also of a Special Forces Operational Detachment Alpha, the “startup team” of the US military.
 In fact, outside the team room, it is often very hard to not believe the Junior Bravo (Weapons Sergeant) or the Senior Charlie (Engineering Sergeant) or any of the members of the ODA are the team leader or team sergeant.
 This is due to a unique aspect of Special Forces and successful startups alike.
-And that is, whomever is the leading expert for any given effort, is the leader for that effort with the entire team following their instructions, regardless the formal leadership positions on the team.
+And that is, whoever is the leading expert for any given effort, is the leader for that effort with the entire team following their instructions, regardless of the formal leadership positions on the team.